 We will go over a few, for more detailed information read this article at WikiHow.
 Here is a summary of recommendations for players:

 - “Test the payout of your machine” – that’s simply bulls**t.
 Even you if you spent the last 10 years playing slots in Vegas, you cannot make a few spins and understand if it’s loose or not.
 Each machine has a different variance and settings.
 In reality, you need to make 10,000 spins to be able to analyze the RTP.

 - “Play multiple machines at once” – not true or false.
 That’s something that varies between casinos and cannot be verified.

 - “Don’t play multiple pay-line slots” – false.
 There are plenty multiple line slots that offer much higher returns.
-Maybe it was true 30 years ago when multiple line slots just entered the market but it’s not correct now.
+Maybe it was true 30 years ago when multiple line slots just entered the market, but now it’s not correct.

 - “Gamble in casinos” – true.
 It’s better to play in casinos and not in airports, for example.

 Old Slots vs New Slots

-The theory is that old slots tend to be more.
+The theory is that old slots tend to be looser.
 The reason behind this rule is simple: most players that visit the “New Slots” section of the casino are regular players.
-Mostly loyal customers are checking out the new games and the casinos are aware of that.
-They know that new slots are what the regular players are looking for and it’s very unlikely for them to abandon the casino after few bad sessions on the “exciting/special/new”.
+Casinos know that new slots are what regular players are looking for, and it’s unlikely for them to abandon the casino after a few bad sessions on the “exciting/special/new” title.

 Boring is Good